Radosław Sikorski: Minister of Foreign Affairs (2007–2014)

-In 2008, Sikorski concluded a long negotiation with the U.S. over the siting of a missile defense base in Poland.
+In 2008, Sikorski concluded a long negotiation with the U.S. over the siting of a missile defence base in Poland.
 He insisted on Polish jurisdiction over base personnel and asked the U.S. to enhance Poland's air defences as part of the deal.
 The agreement was finally signed with the U.S. Secretary of State, Condoleezza Rice, over the objections of Russia.
 The agreement came less than two weeks after the outbreak of the 2008 Russo-Georgian South Ossetian war.
 On 17 September 2009, the Obama administration changed the plans for the base.
 The annex to the agreement, which envisages shorter-range missiles capable of defending Poland's territory was signed in the presence of Sikorski and Secretary of State, Hillary Clinton on 3 June 2010 in Kraków.

 In March 2010, Sikorski took part in the Civic Platform Presidential primaries against the then Sejm Speaker, Bronisław Komorowski, who went on to defeat the late Lech Kaczyński's brother Jarosław and becoming president.
 At that time, Sikorski enjoyed some of the highest approval and trust ratings among Polish politicians.

 At the height of the European sovereign debt crisis in November 2011, Sikorski delivered a speech in Berlin: "Poland and the future of the European Union" in front of the German Council on Foreign Relations, the prestigious non-profit organization composed of the German foreign policy elite.
 He warned that EU member states faced a choice "between deeper economic integration or collapse of the Eurozone".
 Sikorski made an extraordinary appeal: "I will probably be the first Polish foreign minister in history to say so, but here it is: I fear German power less than I am beginning to fear German inactivity".
 Sikorski labelled Germany Europe's "indispensable nation" and appealed to Germany to lead in saving the euro, offering Poland's support.
 According to many political commentators and journalists, this speech made a tremendous impact on German and European politics, not least because it changed the perception of Poland: from a problematic and needy recipient of Western support to a full-fledged member of the European Union.

 Sikorski was involved in the events of the winter 2014 Ukraine Euromaidan protests at the international level.
-He signed on 21 February along with Ukrainian President Viktor Yanukovich and opposition leaders Vitaly Klitchko, Arseniy Yatsenyuk, and Oleg Tyagnibok as well as the Foreign Ministers of Russia, France and Germany a memorandum of understanding to promote peaceful changes in Ukrainian power.
+He signed on 21 February along with Ukrainian President Viktor Yanukovych and opposition leaders Vitali Klitschko, Arseniy Yatsenyuk, and Oleh Tyahnybok, as well as the Foreign Ministers of Russia, France and Germany, a memorandum of understanding to promote peaceful changes in Ukrainian power.